Right Angled Triangle

 Solution:

-FAQs on Right Angled Triangle
+FAQs on Right Angle Triangle

 What is a Right Angled Triangle in Geometry?